dragonworx/grunt-react-boilerplate/README.md

 The default Grunt task will build everything in your `/src` folder starting with `/src/main.js` as the entry point.

 It will then run a simple static http server so you can browse using `http://localhost:3000`.

-Finally it will watch for any file changes in the `src` folder and rebuild:
+Finally it will watch for any file changes in the `src` folder and rebuild.

 There are two other individual Grunt tasks: